Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and giants: Method

 Inelastic hydrogen collision data are needed for both bound-bound and charge transfer processes.
 They are particularly important for metal-poor stellar atmospheres due to the lower electron densities.
 Therefore, changes in hydrogen collision rate coefficients may have a large impact on the spectra produced.
 The impact of hydrogen collision processes on the spectra and thus the abundances derived has been shown to be important for other elements \citep{bergemann_Mn, lindbarklem2009, osorio2015, anishOH, reggiani2019, anishC, sitnova_Zn}.

 Initial studies of the non-LTE effects on titanium in stellar atmospheres \citep{berge, sitnova2016} were carried out using the Drawin formula \citep{drawin1968formelmassigen, drawin1969, steenbock1984statistical,lambert_hydrogen}, allowing a scaling factor $S_{\rm H}$ to be chosen to minimise the scatter in derived abundances across observed lines in the Sun.
-These works found that describing the hydrogen collisions in this manner did not work well for metal-poor ($\feh < -2$) stars, giving an ionisation imbalance between \ion{Ti}{I} and \ion{Ti}{II}, that was larger than found later using quantum mechanical calculations for hydrogen collisions \citep{Sitnova_2020}.
+These works found that describing the hydrogen collisions in this manner did not work well for metal-poor stars ($\feh < -2$), giving an ionisation imbalance between \ion{Ti}{I} and \ion{Ti}{II} that was larger than that found later using quantum mechanical calculations for hydrogen collisions \citep{Sitnova_2020}.
 This is not unexpected, due to the large discrepancy between the Drawin formula results and those from full quantum mechanical calculations \citep{drawin}.

 Unfortunately, full quantum mechanical calculations of such processes are to date only available for neutral lithium \citep{bely2003,Barklem2003InelasticHA}, sodium \citep{bely1999,barklemsodium,bely2010}, magnesium \citep{AndreyMg, barklemmagnesium, chemicalMg}, and calcium \citep{andreyCa}.
 For other species, especially more complex atoms, one must resort to asymptotic model calculations based on simplified electronic structure and collision dynamics.
-Such approaches include the asymptotic model of \citet{bely2013}, the asymptotic model of \citet{barklem2016b}, the simplified method of \citet{belyetal2017SimplifiedModel} and also of \citet{belyVoronov2018Simplifiedmodel}.
-The asymptotic model of \citet{barklem2016b} is based on linear combinations of atomic orbitals (LCAO) for the ionic-covalent interactions at avoided ionic crossings, expected to be the dominant mechanism where applicable.
+Such approaches include the asymptotic model from \citet{bely2013}, the asymptotic model from \citet{barklem2016b}, and the simplified method of \citet{belyetal2017SimplifiedModel} and \citet{belyVoronov2018Simplifiedmodel}.
+The asymptotic model of \citet{barklem2016b} is based on linear combinations of atomic orbitals (LCAO) for the ionic-covalent interactions at avoided ionic crossings, which are expected to be the dominant mechanism where applicable.
 The others are based on a fit to calculations where the ionic-covalent interactions are taken from a semi-empirical formula \citep{olson1971estimation}.